alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_push_github_prompt.md

   retail-key: retail-value

 Now I will use create_or_update_file to publish the YAML files to repository shophats/retail-cd in branch main with a generated commit message.
-- OBSERVE: The push has been succesful and no errors were obtained.
+3. *MANDATORY* OBSERVE: The push has been succesful and no errors were obtained.
 I will check the files content to verify the final result.
-- REASON & ACT: Use the get_file_content tool to read back at retail-deployment.yaml.
+4. *MANDATORY* REASON & ACT: Use the get_file_content tool to read back at retail-deployment.yaml.
-- OBSERVE: The content I see is exactly the same as the described in the original manifest file.
+5. *MANDATORY* OBSERVE: The content I see is exactly the same as the described in the original manifest file.
 Success!
 I will repeat the process for the rest of the files and inform the user about the results.